 Can deer see blaze orange?

-As discussed deer are unable to distinguish1 long wavelength colors like red and orange and can’t tell them apart from green.
+As discussed deer are unable to distinguish long wavelength colors like red and orange and can’t tell them apart from green.
 In theory there is no difference between green and orange from a deer’s perspective.

-So, what should I wear hunting?
+So, what should you wear hunting?